-- be issued in an aggregate principal amount of US\$500,000,000. - mature at par on January 20, 2037. - bear interest at 7.125% from January 18, 2006, the date on which the previously issued global bonds were issued, calculated on the basis of a 360-day year consisting of twelve 30-day months. - pay interest semi-annually in arrears in equal installments on January 20 and July 20 of each year, starting on July 20, 2006, to be paid to the person in whose name the global bond is registered at the close of business on the preceding January 5 or July 5. - be designated Type B "Collective Action Securities" under the fiscal agency agreement, and, as such, will contain provisions which are described in the sections entitled "-Default; Acceleration of Maturity' and "-Amendments and Waivers" in this prospectus supplement and "Collective Action Securities" in the accompanying prospectus.
-Under these provisions, Brazil may, among other things, amend the payment provisions of the global bonds and certain other terms with the consent of the holders of 75% of the aggregate principal amount of the outstanding global bonds. - be a further issuance of, and will be consolidated to form a single series with, the US\$1,000,000,000 aggregate principal amount of Brazil's outstanding 7.125% Global Bonds due 2037 that were previously issued on January 18, 2006. - be direct, unconditional and general obligations of Brazil and will rank equal in right of payment with all of Brazil's payment obligations relating to its existing and future unsecured and unsubordinated external indebtedness. - be recorded on, and transferred through, the records maintained by DTC and its direct and indirect participants, including the Euroclear System plc ("Euroclear"), and Clearstream Banking, Luxembourg, société anonyme ("Clearstream, Luxembourg"). - be issued in fully registered form, without coupons, in minimum denominations of US\$100,000 and integral multiples of US\$1,000 in excess thereof. - be available in definitive form only under certain limited circumstances. - not be redeemable prior to maturity and are not entitled to the benefit of any sinking fund.
+- be issued in an aggregate principal amount of US\$1,250,000,000. - mature at par on February 4, 2025. - bear interest at 8.75% from February 4, 2005, calculated on the basis of a 360-day year consisting of twelve 30-day months. - pay interest semi-annually in arrears in equal installments on February 4 and August 4 of each year, starting on August 4, 2005, to be paid to the person in whose name the global bond is registered at the close of business on the preceding January 20 or July 20. - be designated Type B "Collective Action Securities" under the fiscal agency agreement, and, as such, will contain provisions which are described in the sections entitled "-Default; Acceleration of Maturity" and "-Amendments and Waivers" in this prospectus supplement and "Collective Action Securities" in the accompanying prospectus.
+Under these provisions, Brazil may, among other things, amend the payment provisions of the global bonds and certain other terms with the consent of the holders of 75% of the aggregate principal amount of the outstanding global bonds.

+- be direct, unconditional and general obligations of Brazil and will rank equal in right of payment with all of Brazil's payment obligations relating to its existing and future unsecured and unsubordinated external indebtedness. - be recorded on, and transferred through, the records maintained by DTC and its direct and indirect participants, including the Euroclear System ("Euroclear") and Clearstream Banking, société anonyme ("Clearstream, Luxembourg"). - be issued in fully registered form, without coupons, in denominations of US\$1,000 and integral multiples of US\$1,000. - be available in definitive form only under certain limited circumstances. - not be redeemable prior to maturity and are not entitled to the benefit of any sinking fund.